 Josiah Henson was an author, abolitionist, and minister.
 He was born into slavery, in Port Tobacco, Charles County, Maryland.
 Henson himself, his parents, siblings and family endured years of brutal, vicious, cruel treatment.
 In 1830, Josiah Henson with his wife and two youngest children walked more than 600 miles to Canada.

 Once in Canada, Henson founded a settlement and laborer’s school for other fugitive slaves at Dawn, Kent County, Ontario.
 This was one of the final stops on the Underground Railroad.
 Henson repeatedly returned to the United States to guide an estimated 118 other slaves to freedom.
 “The Life of Josiah Henson, Formerly a Slave, Now an Inhabitant of Canada, as Narrated by Himself” Henson dictated his story to Samuel A. Eliot, who was a former Boston Mayor known for his anti-slavery views.
 Although Henson was an accomplished orator, he had not yet learned to read and write.
 The narrative provides a detailed description of his life as a slave in the south.
-This narrative became the basis of the title character from Harriet Beecher Stowe’s 1852 novel Uncle Tom’s Cabin.
+Visit the Josiah Henson Museum of African-Canadian History

 Harriet Tubman (born Araminta Ross, c.
 March 1822– March 10, 1913) was an American abolitionist and political activist.
 Born into slavery, Tubman escaped and made some 13 missions to rescue approximately 70 enslaved people.
 St. Catharine’s, Ontario was a focus of Tubman’s years here in Canada.
 During the American Civil War (1861 – 1865), she served as an armed scout and spy for the Union Army.
 In her later years, Tubman was an activist in the movement for women’s suffrage.